-Since I have explored this problem and come up with great solutions, here are the ways how to heat a tent without electricity.
+Since I have explored this problem and come up with great solutions, here are the ways how to heat a tent in cold weather without electricity.
 Knowing how to do this will make your life inside a tent easier, especially in those long winters where you can freeze to death.

 1. Rock Radiators

 If you thought that you would need a campfire in order to keep warm, think again.
 With this method, you get a rock and place it on the camp fire for several hours.
 After that, you have to shift the rock away from the fire and let it cool down until it is safe to handle.
 Then, you can wrap the rock in a towel and take it into your tent where the rock will radiate heat all around the tent.